 The application representations and certifications on page 4 of the Loan Forgiveness Application concludes with the following statement: “The Borrower’s eligibility for loan forgiveness will be evaluated in accordance with the PPP regulations and guidance issued by SBA through the date of this application.
 SBA may direct a lender to disapprove the Borrower’s loan forgiveness application if SBA determines that the Borrower was ineligible for the PPP loan” (emphasis added.)
 The highlighted statement appears to conflict with SBA FAQ 17, which provides, in part, that “Borrowers and lenders may rely on the laws, rules, and guidance available at the time of the relevant application,” which presumably includes eligibility rules and guidance.

 When Will We Know More?

-SBA was required to issue regulations and guidance on loan forgiveness by April 26, 2020, but we have not seen detailed rules to date.
-When the SBA filed the initial Interim Final Rule it allowed for a 30-day comment window which lasted until May 2, 2020, meaning we could see changes to the existing Interim Final Rule, or we could see additional interim rules (there have been seven additional ones issued to date).
-In addition, updates to existing FAQs have been posted on the Treasury Department’s website on a frequent basis so additional guidance may come first in that form, although there is no way to predict when that will occur.
-Given the program deadlines (i.e., statutory deadlines and existing funding limitations) of this program, definitive (final) guidance likely will not be available for most borrowers before they use loan proceeds.
+SBA was required to issue regulations and guidance on loan forgiveness by April 26, 2020, but we have not seen detailed rules to date other than the newly-issued Loan Forgiveness Application.
+As a result, it is not clear when or if they intend to issue regulations on forgiveness.
+Updates to existing FAQs have been posted on the Treasury Department’s website on a frequent basis, so additional guidance may come first in that form, although there is no way to predict when that will occur.
+Given the program deadlines, it seems clear that definitive (final) guidance on open questions will not be available for borrowers before they use loan proceeds.